Types of non-Hodgkin lymphoma

 Marginal zone lymphomas account for about 5% to 10% of lymphomas.
 The cells in these lymphomas look small under the microscope.
 There are 3 main types of marginal zone lymphomas.

 Extranodal marginal zone B-cell lymphomas, also known as mucosa-associated lymphoid tissue (MALT) lymphomas: These lymphomas start in places other than the lymph nodes (extranodal) and are the most common type.
-Most MALT lymphomas start in the stomach and are linked to infection by the bacteria Helicobacter pylori, which is also the cause of stomach ulcers.
+Most MALT lymphomas start in the stomach and are linked to infection by Helicobacter pylori, which is the bacteria that causes many stomach ulcers.
 Other possible sites of MALT lymphomas include the lung, skin, thyroid, salivary glands, and tissues surrounding the eye.
 Usually it is confined to the area where it begins and is not widespread.
 Many of these other MALT lymphomas have also been linked to infections with bacteria or viruses.

 The average age of patients with MALT lymphoma is about 60.
 It is a slow-growing lymphoma and is often curable in its early stages.
 Doctors often use antibiotics as the first treatment for MALT lymphoma of the stomach, because treating the Helicobacter pylori infection often cures the lymphoma.